satyasinha94/progyny_challenge/README.md

 1. Copy the `.env.example` file to `.env`
 2. Run `make init` to spin up the docker container.
 Note you will automatically be "ssh'ed" into the main docker container from which you can run your python code.
 3. Run `python app.py` to start the application.
 As per the instructions above, it should run once per hour after building a portfolio and potentially making an additional purchase based on the current price and 10 day moving average.
+4. Subsequent runs can be done via `make up` instead of `make init`

 ### Database Access